-Your restaurant should keep an extra supply of provisions that tend to go fast.
-In the event of an emergency, you can use these extra provisions to fulfill orders and satisfy customers.
+Your restaurant should keep an extra supply of inventory that tend to go fast.
+In the event of an emergency, you can use this extra inventory to fulfill orders and satisfy customers.
 Just be sure to switch out this just in case inventory regularly so that it hasn't gone bad by the time you get around to using it.

 If you're not ready or able to equip your restaurant POS with inventory management software, try some of these free inventory solutions.

 DISCLAIMER: All of the information contained on this site (the “Content”) is provided for informational

 purposes only and not for the purpose of providing legal, accounting, tax, career or other professional